Elizabeth Warren: Personal life

-Warren and her first husband divorced in 1978, and two years later, Warren married law professor Bruce H. Mann on July 12, 1980, but kept her first husband's surname.
+Warren was married to Jim Warren from 1968 to 1978.
+Two years after their divorce, Warren married law professor Bruce H. Mann on July 12, 1980, but kept her first husband's surname.
 Warren has three grandchildren through her daughter Amelia.

 On April 23, 2020, Warren announced on Twitter that her eldest brother, Don Reed Herring, had died of COVID-19 two days earlier.
 On October 1, 2021, she announced that her brother, John Herring, had died of cancer.

 As of 2019, according to Forbes Magazine, Warren's net worth was $12 million.

 For 2022, she and her husband reported a combined income of $1 million; her salary as U.S. Senator only accounts for a fifth of that sum.
 As of early 2025, TheStreet.com estimates her net worth at least $8 million.

 Political positions

 Warren with a supporter wearing a "Warren has a plan for that" T-shirt.
 The phrase became an internet meme during her presidential run.

 Warren is widely regarded as a progressive.
 In 2012, the British magazine New Statesman named Warren among the "top 20 U.S. progressives".

+In July 2014, at the Netroots Nation conference, Warren outlined her "Eleven Commandments of Progressivism": stronger Wall Street regulation and enforcement; protection of the earth through science; real net neutrality; a higher minimum wage to end full-time poverty; support for fast-food workers' livable wage demands; debt-free education; protection of Social Security, Medicare, and pensions for dignified retirement; equal pay for equal work; equality in marriage, the workplace, and all of America; immigration reform; and the view that corporations are not people, with women having rights to their bodies.

 Warren supports worker representation on corporations' board of directors, breaking up monopolies, stiffening sentences for white-collar crime, a Medicare for All plan to provide health insurance for all Americans, and a higher minimum wage.

 Warren is highly critical of the Trump administration.
 She expressed concerns over what she says were Trump's conflicts of interest.
 The Presidential Conflicts of Interest Act, written by Warren, was first read in the Senate in January 2017.
 Warren was highly critical of Trump's immigration policies.
 In 2018, she called for abolishing U.S. Immigration and Customs Enforcement (ICE).

 Warren has criticized U.S. involvement in the Saudi Arabian-led intervention in Yemen in support of Yemen's government against the Houthis.
 In January 2019, Warren criticized Trump's decision to withdraw U.S. troops from Syria and Afghanistan.
 She agreed that U.S. troops should be withdrawn from Syria and Afghanistan but said such withdrawals should be part of a "coordinated" plan formed with U.S. allies.